adonisjs/v5-docs/content/guides/installation.md

 If you don't have Node.js installed, you can [download the binary](https://nodejs.org/en/download) for your operating system from the official website.

-If you are comfortable with the command line, then we recommend using [volta](https://volta.sh) or [nvm](https://github.com/nvm-sh/nvm) to install and run multiple versions of Node.js on your computer.
+If you are comfortable with the command line, then we recommend using [Volta](https://volta.sh) or [Node Version Manager](https://github.com/nvm-sh/nvm) to install and run multiple versions of Node.js on your computer.

 ## Creating a new project
 You can create a new project using [npm init](https://docs.npmjs.com/cli/v7/commands/npm-init), [yarn create](https://classic.yarnpkg.com/en/docs/cli/create) or [pnpm create](https://pnpm.io/tr/next/cli/create).
 These tools will download the AdonisJS starter package and starts the installation process.